Xingyu-B/xingyu-b.github.io/_pages/about.md

 ------
-I am Xingyu Bai, a MPhil student in the School of Economics at Singapore Management University.
+I am a MPhil student in the School of Economics at Singapore Management University.

 My research interest focuses on Labor Economics and Health Economics.